Kurtziella dorvilliae: Description

 The length of the shell attains 10.5 mm.

 The shell is rather thin and narrowly shouldered.
 It is longitudinally plicated, with fine revolving striae, more conspicuous towards the base.
 Its color is whitish, with a pale brown three-line zone.

 Distribution

-K. dorvilliae can be found in Atlantic waters, ranging from the eastern coast of Florida south to Brazil.; in the Caribbean Sea, the Gulf of Mexico and the Lesser Antilles.
+K. dorvilliae can be found in Atlantic Ocean waters, ranging from the eastern coast of Florida south to Brazil.; in the Caribbean Sea, the Gulf of Mexico and the Lesser Antilles.